petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/picklists/using-picklists.md

 {bdg-secondary}`For 7.4 U56+/GA56+`

-Once a list is created, you can select it when creating Object fields.
-Select the *Picklist* or *Multiselect Picklist* field type and choose the desired list.
+After creating a list, you can select it when creating Object fields.
+Select the *Picklist* or *Multiselect Picklist* field type and choose the list.
 See [Adding Fields to Objects](../creating-and-managing-objects/fields/adding-fields-to-objects.md) for more information.

 ![Users can select the Picklist when creating new Object fields.](./using-picklists/images/05.png)